 - Coat your onion rings in the beer batter.

-- Add to hot oil and fry for around 2-3mins, flipping once.
+- In small batches add to hot oil and fry for around 2-3mins, flipping once.

 - Remove from oil, give them a shake, place on wire rack.